-10. The InterFund Program Team would allocate borrowing demand and cash available for lending among the Funds on what the InterFund Program Team believes to be an equitable basis, subject to certain administrative procedures applicable to all Funds, such as the time of filing requests to participate, minimum loan lot sizes, and the need to minimize the number of transactions and associated administrative costs.
-To reduce transaction costs, each InterFund Loan normally would be allocated in a manner intended to minimize the number of participants necessary to complete the loan transaction.
-The method of allocation and related administrative procedures would be approved by the Boards of the Funds, including a majority of the Board members who are not "interested persons," as defined in section 2(a)(19) of the Act ("Independent Board Members"), to ensure that both borrowing and lending Funds participate on an equitable basis.
+9. The Interfund Lending Program Team would allocate borrowing demand and cash available for lending among the Funds on what the Interfund Lending Program Team believes to be an equitable basis, subject to certain administrative procedures applicable to all Funds, such as the time a Fund files a request to participate, minimum loan lot sizes, and the need to minimize the number of transactions and associated administrative costs.
+To reduce transaction costs, each Interfund Loan normally would be allocated in a manner intended to minimize the number of participants necessary to complete the loan transaction.
+The method of allocation and related administrative procedures would be approved by the Boards of the Funds, including a majority of the Board members who are not "interested persons," as defined in section 2(a)(19) of the Act ("Independent Trustees"), to ensure that both borrowing and lending Funds participate on an equitable basis.

-11. The InterFund Program Team, on behalf of the Advisers, would: (a) Monitor the InterFund Loan Rate and the other terms and conditions of the InterFund Loans; (b) limit the borrowings and loans entered into by each Fund to ensure that they comply with the Fund's investment policies and limitations; (c) implement and follow procedures designed to ensure equitable treatment of each Fund; and (d) make quarterly reports to the Board of each Fund concerning any transactions by the applicable Fund under the InterFund Program and the InterFund Loan Rate charged.
+10. The Interfund Lending Program Team would: (i) Monitor the Interfund Loan Rate and the other terms and conditions of the Interfund Loans; (ii) limit the borrowings and loans entered into by each Fund to ensure that they comply with the Fund's investment policies and limitations; (iii) ensure equitable treatment of each Fund; and (iv) make quarterly reports to the Board of each Fund concerning any transactions by the applicable Fund under the Interfund Lending Program and the Interfund Loan Rate charged.

-12. The Advisers, through the InterFund Program Team, would administer the InterFund Program as disinterested fiduciaries as part of their duties under the investment management and administrative agreements with each Fund and would receive no additional fee as compensation for their services in connection with the administration of the InterFund Program.
-The Funds will bear transaction costs, including, without limitation, transaction, wire and other fees in connection with the facility, none of which would be paid to an Adviser.
-Such costs and fees would be no higher than those applicable for comparable bank loan transactions.
+11. The Adviser or Sub-Adviser, as applicable, through the Interfund Lending Program Team, would administer the Interfund Lending Program as a disinterested fiduciary as part of its duties under the investment management and administrative agreements with each Fund and would receive no additional fee as compensation for its services in connection with the administration of the Interfund Lending Program.

-13. No Fund may participate in the InterFund Program unless: (a) The Fund has obtained shareholder approval for its participation, if such approval is required by law; (b) the Fund has fully disclosed all material information concerning the InterFund Program in its prospectus and/or statement of additional information; and (c) the Fund's participation in the InterFund Program is consistent with its investment objectives, investment restrictions, policies, limitations and organizational documents.
+12. No Fund may participate in the Interfund Lending Program unless: (i) The Fund has obtained shareholder approval for its participation, if such approval is required by law; (ii) the Fund has fully disclosed all material information concerning the Interfund Lending Program in its registration statement on form N-1A; and (iii) the

+Fund's participation in the Interfund Lending Program is consistent with its investment objectives, limitations and organizational documents.